-When applying for life insurance, it is important for the insurance company to obtain as much information as possible about you prior to taking you on as an insured.
+When applying for life insurance, it is important for the insurer to learn as much as possible prior to taking on a client.

-This is because the insurer is essentially taking a big risk on each applicant that they approve for insurance in terms of the amount of claim that they could have to pay out.
+This is because the insurer is essentially taking a big risk with each applicant that they approve, in terms of the amount they could potentially have to pay out.